Schedule a trigger

 • ttr-urlheader : the URL you want to hit at the scheduled time

-• ttr-scheduled-atheader : when to execute the request, in ISO 8601 format.
-You can also use now combined with date operations like now | add 2d.
+• ttr-scheduled-atheader : when to execute the request.
+Either a one-shot date in ISO 8601 format (optionally combined with date operations like now | add 2d), or a cron(...) expression for recurring triggers — see Recurring triggers.

 All request headers